Katherine Radeka, Author of High Velocity Innovation & CEO of Rapid Learning Cycles

 Let’s experiment with making parts of this particular kind on this particular kind of equipment and see what the downfalls are.
 Tell us where it goes wrong.
 To give them some small, meaningful, interesting, specific things to do so that they’re not overburden because they’re not on the team full time.
 They’re not and trying to do their day job, but they do have some small meaningful contribution to make.

 Brian Ardinger: That makes sense.
 How do you keep people engaged with the new while knowing that they have to be productive on their core job?
-We’ve heard a lot about 20% time, and a lot of companies seem to flail about when they do that because what naturally happens is that 20% time shrinks over time as the people working on that realize that their incentives and their core job is really being measured on this side of the business and not on the 20% side.
+We’ve heard a lot about 20% time.
+And a lot of companies seem to flail about when they do that because what naturally happens is that 20% time shrinks over time as the people working on that realize that their incentives and their core job is really measuring on this side of the business and not on the 20% side.
 Is it primarily a cultural thing and a metrics driven thing that can get a person over that hump?

 Katherine Radeka: I think there’s a few things.
 One is that I don’t recommend doing like a 20% everybody be innovative 20% of the time.
 I think it has to be more strategic than that because if you just give me 20% of my time what I’m going to work on is stuff that’s fun, interesting.
 Or I may not feel all that creative, so I may just want to work on, Oh, I’d actually rather use that 20% of my time to spend more time at home by getting more of my work done.
 Right.
 So I recommend that organizations, again, have a really compelling reason why they need innovation and what innovations they need, make an investment decision, and then allocate time and money accordingly, and then hold people accountable for spending that time and money on innovation.